I don't usually write about being a nurse but this morning my frustration level demands just that.

 We went to a new church on Sunday.
 The Old Testament reading was from Jeremiah 23: 1-4.

 "Doom to the shepherd-leaders who butcher and scatter my sheep!"
 God's Decree.
 "So here is what I, God, Israel's God, say to the shepherd-leaders who misled my people: 'You've scattered my sheep.
 You've driven them off.
 You haven't kept your eye on them.
 Well, let me tell you, I'm keeping my eye on you, keeping track of your criminal behavior.
 I'll take over and gather what's left of my sheep, gather them in from all the lands where I've driven them.
 I'll bring them back where they belong, and they'll recover and flourish.
 I'll set shepherd-leaders over them who will take good care of them.
 They won't live in fear or panic anymore.
 All the lost sheep rounded up!'
-God's Decree."
+God's Decree."-The Message

 This verse has been a balm to my wounded soul so many times in the past year or so.
 How precious I feel knowing that God understands my aches and promises to provide a shepherd-leader who will take good care of me.